digitalocean/Kubernetes-Starter-Kit-Developers/03-setup-ingress-controller/guides/nginx_performance_considerations.md

 ## Conclusion

 This guide is to give you a starting point when it comes to web performance tuning.
 It doesn't cover all the aspects when it comes to load testing and such.
-And a simple web service was used (the `quote`, example), which is just a simple one.
+And a simple web service was used ([datawire-quote](https://github.com/datawire/quote)), which is just a quick example to get you started.

 Further references to read: